Manpages

 File and Window management

 A file must be opened in at least one window.
 If the last window displaying a certain file is closed all unsaved changes are discarded.
-Windows are equally sized and can be displayed in either horizontal or vertical fashion.
+Windows are equally sized and can be displayed in rows (horizontally) or in columns (vertically).
 The ⟨ C-wh, ⟨ C-wj, ⟨ C-wk and ⟨ C-wl key mappings can be used to switch between windows.

 :new